PFA Tips: You Finally Received the Autism Waiver – Tips for Choosing a Provider

 • How many families do you serve in Maryland?
 In your county/city?

 • How many family consultants do you employ?
-What are their qualifications/backgrounds?

-• How many direct care workers do you employ?
-What are their qualifications/backgrounds?
+• How many direct care workers (IISS and respite) do you employ?

 • How do you recruit direct care workers?

-• What trainings do you provide your staff?
+• What trainings do you provide?

-Ask about their business model
+Ask about the business model

 • What reporting (data) is required of the direct care workers on a daily basis?